rccyx/osyx/README.md

 Why would I watch the battery sit at 97%?
 Keep getting anxious when it'll be 55% or lower?
 The internet always works, and even if it cuts out, I get notified.

-Battery for example, I get notified at 50%, 33%, 25%, 15%; 10%, 5%.
-Same with thermals, machine normally stays within a threshold, if it climbs past that, I get notified.
+The battery for example, I get notified at 50%, 33%, 25%, 15%; 10%, 5%.
+Same with thermals, the machine normally stays within a threshold, if it climbs past that, I get notified.

 **Everything that needs to be seen surfaces only when it needs to be seen.**

 Why would I need to know which workspace I'm in?
 I just know. `Super + 1` is notes, `Super + 2` is the browser.
 Never changes.
 A workspace indicator is redundant.

 Why would I have a calendar in my tray?
 I use Google Calendar.

 Why would I have some random GUI that doesn't even link to anything?
 Can you book meetings on it?
 No. Does it have years of data on it?
 No. So `app cal` launches Google Calendar as a native app.

 ### Idempotent by design